QuantEcon/lecture-source-py/source/rst/lln_clt.rst

 Hints:

 #. ``scipy.linalg.sqrtm(A)`` computes the square root of ``A``.
 You still need to invert it
 #.
-You should be able to work out :math:`\Sigma` from the proceeding information
+You should be able to work out :math:`\Sigma` from the preceding information

 Solutions